 - Licensing disputes, including entertainment and manufacturing licenses;

-- Private equity acquisitions, including issues in connection with the acquisition of portfolio companies;
+- Private equity transactions, including issues in connection with the acquisition and sale of portfolio companies;

 Jessica earned her B.A. in History from the University of California, Santa Barbara and received her J.D. from Loyola Law School, where she was the President of the International Law Society and participated in the Philip C. Jessup International Law Moot Court Competition.